CChenLi/integer_convert/README.md

 # Integer_convert

-This project recognize Chinese characters in a picture file and convert them into Arabic numerals
+This project recognizes Chinese characters in a picture file and convert them into Arabic numerals

 ### Prerequisites